-As a designer, Jeremy Noonan explores ways of using fibers to bridge extremes -between handmade and mass-produced, vintage and contemporary and virtual and tactile.
-Now an instructor at Savannah College of Art and Design, he teaches students how to work with centuries old traditions to get the best color, pattern and texture as surfaces for everyday use.
+As a designer, Jeremy Noonan explores ways of using fibers to bridge extremes—between handmade and mass- produced, vintage and contemporary and virtual and tactile.
+Now an instructor at his alma mater, CCS, he teaches students how to work with centuries old traditions to get the best color, pattern and texture as surfaces for everyday use.
 He has worked as a home textiles designer at Target, a woven upholstery designer at Absecon Mills and an automotive textile designer at Milliken & Company.

 “Catering to the changing lifestyle trends is my focus,” said Noonan, who studied photography before switching his major to crafts.
 “Designers have to be receptive to the world around them.
 Political, social and economic shifts affect everything.
 For example, the cost of oil affects the price of synthetic yarn and shipping costs, which could ultimately affect how a product is designed.